vtrucco/jtframe/doc/cheat-tutorial.md

 First, the file is assembled using [opbasm](https://github.com/kevinpt/opbasm).
-Then the output is converted to a binary format that MiSTer can handle using pico2hex (available in JTFRAME's bin folder).
+Then the output is converted to a binary format that MiSTer can handle using pico2hex (available in JTBIN's bin folder).
 This utility basically converts a 18-bit hex stream to a 8-bit one.
 Finally the binary file is added to cheat.zip and transferred to MiSTer.